mtharrison/resin/README.md

 * Offers a C interface to store string values at string keys
 * Exposes a protocol over TCP for setting/getting keys
+* Persists to disk
+* Stores data in memory